jrupinski/app-academy/Readme.md

 - Text maze solver project using A-Star and Dijkstra pathfinding algorithms
 - Sudoku game
 - Memory game with optional AI players
+- Learning writing Rspec tests and debugging using ByeBug
+- Learning basics of using Bundler